Graduate Program - Ph.D. Degree in Anthropology

 - Additional course work in anthropology and other fields within the student's interests.
 Of the 24 hours of credit required by the graduate school to establish residency, 9 must be in 500-level anthropology courses other than 500A-E, 501, 585, and 597.
 The student's PhD committee is expected to help formulate a study program that will usually involve at least 1.5-2 additional academic years of full-time course work beyond the M.A. degree.

 - Research tool requirements.
-These vary and will be determined between the student and the committee, subject to approval of the chair of the department.
+These vary and will be determined between the student and the committee, subject to approval of the chair of Anthropology.
 In all cases, a reading knowledge of at least one foreign language will be demonstrated and one other research tool.
 Other possible tools could include, for example, statistics, a second foreign language, GIS, visual/film techniques, or others.

 - Administration by the committee of a special examination (containing written and oral portions) covering theoretical, methodological, and topical/geographic/ temporal specialties (the preliminary or candidacy exam).
 The student may not take the examination until 24 credit hours of full-time graduate work have been completed.
 The student is encouraged to take this examination no later than the end of three years of full-time Ph.D. level work.
 In evaluating the examination, the committee may pass the student, fail the student but allow retaking of the examination at a later time, or fail the student and recommend dismissal from the program.
 If a student fails the examination and the committee allows reexamination, it must occur within one year of the first examination and only one retake is allowed.